ceekaye12/ceekaye12.github.io/projects/Manoa-eats.md

 ---
 What is Manoa Eats?
 Manoa Eats is a website for the University of Hawaii at Manoa students.
 It offers different types of food.
 Students can browse the website to look for foods that they crave.
 In this project, I worked with Marjorie Raquiz, Yeji Han, and Jerome Gallego.
+Feel free to visit our website at [Manoa Eats](https://manoaeats.xyz/)

 My Contribution
 Some features that I was able to do was the "Foods Available," "Home Page," and "Add Foods."